vieko/create-sessions-dir/README.md

 /change-git-strategy
 ```
 Change how .sessions/ is handled in git (hybrid, commit all, or ignore all).
 Useful if you want to share more/less with your team.

+## Skills (Passive Context)

+In addition to slash commands (user-invoked), this package installs **skills** that Claude uses automatically when relevant.

+### Session Context Skill

+Claude automatically reads `.sessions/index.md` when you ask about:
+- "What's the project status?"
+- "What were we working on?"
+- "What decisions have we made?"
+- "What's blocking us?"

+No need to run `/start-session` for quick context questions - Claude just knows.

 ## Requirements